jisaacks/MaxPane/README.md

 ### Installation

+*Package Control installation is pending, I will update this repo when it can be installed via package control.*

-This is a new project, so the only installation method is via `git clone`.
-I will be adding to [Package Control](http://wbond.net/sublime_packages/package_control) when I believe it is ready for prime time.
+For now, the only installation method is via `git clone`.
+Check out my other package *read me* for instructions on [how to install a sublime package via git](https://github.com/jisaacks/GitGutter#installation)